kaseymallette/blackjack/README.md

 Create a blackjack program that:
-(i) allows a single user to continuously play blackjack hands from a six-deck shoe (ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes (iii) tracks and exports hand and shoe data for all hands played
+(i) allows a single user to continuously play blackjack hands from a six-deck shoe (ii) uses basic strategy to run through blackjack hands for x number of six-deck shoes (iii) analyzes the accuracy of basic strategy to predict number of hands won

 ## Purpose